 We can see that the impulse response has some similarities with a reflectogram in a way that we can split it in early and late parts too.
 However, since it is derived by measuring sound pressure variations with a microphone it has an exponential decay, occupying both positive and negative sides of the vertical axis (phase information).

 If we take the square of that graph and then the 10th logarithm we will get the energy impulse response, expressed in dB.
 The exponential decay now becomes almost a straight line and the graph looks more similar to the reflectogram.
 The reason is that a reflectogram is computed in the energy domain, with phase information already simplified.

 The Room Acoustic Parameters are calculated from the energy impulse response, as we have seen it just above, and they quantify various sound attributes in the room.
 If somebody asks you: ‘How does this room sound?’, perhaps you could give answers like: it’s dry, dead, rich, loud, long-lasting sound, hard to listen to others speaking, blurry, etc. All these subjective judgements can be turned into objective parameters which are called Room Acoustic Parameters.
 A full list can be found in the ODEON User Manual, but below are listed some of the most important ones:

-Below are the four types of reverberation time:
+Below are three commonly used types of reverberation time:

 - Early Decay Time (EDT) is obtained from the initial 10 dB drop of the backward-integrated decay curve, by applying the best-fit linear regression line between 0 and -10 dB.
 Assuming that decay is linear, extrapolation of the 10 dB range to 60 dB, requires multiplication by 6.
 In the example above, the time elapsed for 10 dB decay is 0.2 s.
 Therefore EDT=6*0.2=1.2 s.